Emilio-GS/LaunchX-FrontEnd/02 - HTML/README.md

-## Some of the proyects, i´ve been doing on HTML
+## Some of the proyects, I´ve been doing on HTML

+## By Emilio Gómez